Dentures Leesburg

 Effects of Missing Teeth

 Gum disease, accidents, genetic factors, and past lifestyle decisions can all contribute to tooth loss.
 Regardless of why your smile is incomplete, your condition may present a number of challenges in your daily life.
 For example, you might find it difficult to eat a nutritious and delicious variety of foods.
 You may feel self-conscious about your appearance due to the gaps in your smile or the loss of fullness in your cheeks.
 You might even find it difficult to speak clearly and with confidence.
+Fortunately, dentures have the potential to greatly enhance your daily quality of life.

 What Qualifies You for Dentures?